steqeq/0000/docs/reference/gpu-arch-specs.rst

 The following tables provide an overview of the hardware specifications for AMD Instinct™ accelerators, and AMD Radeon™ PRO and Radeon™ GPUs.

-"For more information about ROCm hardware compatibility, see the ROCm `Compatibility matrix <https://rocm.docs.amd.com/en/latest/compatibility/compatibility-matrix.html>`_."
+For more information about ROCm hardware compatibility, see the ROCm `Compatibility matrix <https://rocm.docs.amd.com/en/latest/compatibility/compatibility-matrix.html>`_.

 .. tab-set::